Cinderella's Eyes: Release and promotion

-The lead single was released with the "on air on sale" method had an on air.
+The lead single was released with the "on air on sale" method.
 Roberts stated that Universal Records wanted this as it was the way they were releasing all of their new work.
 The record label was attempting to avoid illegal downloads as much as possible, with Roberts stating that "it's now harder for artists" this way.
 Talking of Girls Aloud, Roberts stated she was used to releasing a song after around six weeks of promotion, including radio, television and press promotion, and commented that it was "very scary" to release a song without this publicity.
 She also noted the effect of this kind of release against chart positions, she said, "I think it's harder for the public now because it's always been about the chart position.
 I also think it takes the excitement out of the charts because it's not a competition anymore."
 The album artwork and track-listing were confirmed on 22 August 2011 on Roberts official website, with a confirmation that fans who pre-ordered the album on Play.com would receive a signed poster, and those who pre-ordered the song from digital store iTunes would have an exclusive highlight video montage of her webisode series Through Nicola's Eyes.
 A deluxe edition of the album featuring ten new songs, Behind Cinderella's Eyes, was announced on 26 October 2021.